piranna/piranna.github.io/_posts/2023-05-10-How-to-install-npm-packages-stored-at-GitHub-Packages-Registry-as-dependencies-in-a-GitHub-Actions-workflow.md

 ---
+categories:
+  - JavaScript
+  - Engineering
+  - GitHub Actions
 lang: en
 layout: post
 tags: Mafalda SFU, github actions, npm, packages, registry, workflow
-title:
-  How to install npm packages stored at GitHub Packages Registry as dependencies in a GitHub Actions workflow
+title: How to install npm packages stored at GitHub Packages Registry as dependencies in a GitHub Actions workflow
 ---

 When working on `npm` projects with multiple subprojects as dependencies,